MANGKAJA ARTS RESOURCE AGENCY AND FREMANTLE ARTS CENTRE ~ 2017

-Production – Sydney and Illawarra, Australia
+Production – Fitzroy Crossing and Illawarra, Australia

 Makers – Rita Minga, Johnny Nargoodah, Gene Tighe, Elsie Dickens, Duane Shaw, Illiam Nargoodah, Mayarn Lawford, Eva Nargoodah, Yangkarni Penny K-Lyons and Trent Jansen Studio

 Materials – Jartalu wood, gum branches and human hair